Professional Resumes

 per year.

-activities in support of site-wide remedial activities at an industrial
+Managed all air investigation activities in support of site-wide remedial activities at an industrial facility in New Jersey.

 Re-wrote the corporate Quality

-Assurance Manual for NUS Corporation’s Waste Management Division and Superfund
+Assurance Manual for NUS Corporations Waste Management Division and Superfund

 Division, and developed and implemented a comprehensive QA/management training